LEFT VENTRICLE

 Inferior Papillary Muscle

-• Both essential for mitral valve integrity during cardiac cycle
+Both papillary muscles are essential for mitral valve integrity during your cardiac cycle.

 CHORDAE TENDINEAE OF LEFT VENTRICLE